-Since 1993, the Gut Foundation, (formerly the Bowel and Liver Trust,) has helped improve the gastrointestinal health of the people of New Zealand by promoting research and education of liver and digestive disease disorders.
+Since 1993, the Gut Foundation, (formerly the Bowel and Liver Trust,) has helped improve the gut health of the people of Canterbury and New Zealand by promoting research and education of gut diseases and disorders.
 Many of these people that the Gut Foundation have advocated for are your friends and neighbours.
 Gut health is not something we like to speak about but it is the silent killer that is ever present in our community.

 The Trust has successfully raised funds for over thirty individual projects including: